ablaom/AreAutomaticsMoreFuelEfficient/README.md

    sample size is small, I shall look to my second method for confirmation.

-7. *t-test.* For it to be an exact test, the two-sided, two-sample Welch t-test requires that we assume the underlying pdfs are normal, although it has been empirically observed that the test is somewhat robust to deviations to normality.
+7. *t-test.* For it to be an exact test, Welch t-test requires that we assume the underlying pdfs are normal, although it has been empirically observed that the test is somewhat robust to deviations to normality.
 In fact strictly positive-valued